The Slater Trophy Boxing Day Tug o'War

 The Slater Trophy itself started life as a teapot in the boardroom of Cammell Laird shipbuilders at the time when the Polaris programme's Resolution-class submarines were being built in Birkenhead.
 The teapot was thrown out, dented and dull, into a McDermott's sprout box, which made its way back to Hoylake along with the other empty boxes.
 After the inaugural tournament in 1972, the teapot was found, polished and engraved by Teddy Gaskin and was presented to the winning team.
 So began over 40 years of friendly competition between the lifeboat station and the sailing club, which in the past has also included football matches and rowing races.

-The Tug o'War will take place this year, as almost every year, at midday on Boxing Day.
+The Tug o'War will take place this year, as every year, at midday on Boxing Day on Hoylake beach.